-Goodwill is tested for impairment by comparing the carrying amount with the recoverable amount of the respective cash-generating unit ("CGU").
-For the purpose of management's impairment assessment, goodwill is allocated to Goldheart Jewelry Pte.
-Ltd. ("GHJ") and Maxion Holdings Sdn.
-Bhd. and its subsidiaries ("Maxion Group") as CGUs.
+For the purpose of management's impairment assessment, goodwill is allocated to BigFundr, Goldheart Jewelry Pte.
+Ltd. ("GHJ"), Maxion Holdings Sdn.
+Bhd. and its subsidiaries ("Maxion Group") and Niessing Schmuck Kooperation GmbH & Co.
+KG and its subsidiaries ("NSK") as cash-generating units ("CGUs").